Model reduction in acoustic inversion by artificial neural network: The structure of the proposed approach

-The measurement signal \eqref{eq:A(x)=y} contains measurement noise, and in addition, the true information content of the measurement vector is much less than the actual size of the signal.
-An autoencoder (AE) and autodecoder (AD) can be utilized to suppress measurement noise \cite{vincent2008extracting, vincent2011connection}, and to reduce the measurement vector dimension \cite{kramer1991nonlinear, hinton1994autoencoders}.
+The measurement signal contains measurement noise, and in addition, the true information content of the measurement vector is less than the actual size of the signal.
+An autoencoder (AE) and autodecoder (AD) can be utilized to reduce the measurement vector dimension \cite{kramer1991nonlinear, hinton1994autoencoders}, and, in the same time, to suppress measurement noise \cite{vincent2008extracting, vincent2011connection}.

 In the proposed NNAEE approach for each transmitter-receiver pair, we utilize a three-layer ANN for AE and a three-layer ANN for AD, presented in Figure \ref{fig:ae+ad}.
 This means that each measurement signal of length $M_t$ of one transmitter-receiver pair is reduced to size $M_p$ with the AE unit.
-The total length of the reduced data set is thus $\real^{M_r \times M_s \times M_p}$.
+The total length of the reduced dataset is thus $\real^{M_r \times M_s \times M_p}$.
 The AD unit is used to decode the signal of one transmitter-receiver pair back to the original length $M_t$.
 In the simulation test cases, we have used $M_t=2363$ and the width of the information bottleneck is chosen as $M_p=50$.

 We train the AE+AD by using both the surrogate model generated signals and accurate model generated signals.
-We utilize both of the signals because they are needed at a later stage for training the mapping $\phi$ and a large number of training data sets decreases the risk of over-fitting.
+We utilize both of the signals because they are needed at a later stage for training the mapping $\phi$ and a large number of training {examples} decreases the risk of over-fitting.
 Because there are $M_s \times M_r$ transmitter-receiver pairs, there are in total $2 \times M_s \times M_r \times N_{\mathrm{train}}$ samples for AE+AD training.
-Input of the AE+AD, denoted as $X=A_{s,r}^*(v^*)+e^*$, where $A_{s,r}^*(v^*)+e^*$ is either $\fast{A}(\fast{v})+\fast{e}$ or $\accurate{A}(\accurate{v})+\accurate{e}$, and $s,r$ is a transmitter-receiver pair, and $e^*$ is simulated measurement noise.
+Input of the AE+AD, denoted as $X=A_{s,r}^*(v^*)+e^*$, where $A_{s,r}^*(v^*)+e^*$ is either $\fast{A}(\fast{v})+\fast{e}$ or $\accurate{A}(\accurate{v})+\accurate{e}$, and $s,r$ is a transmitter-receiver pair, and $e^*$ is {the corresponding} measurement noise.
 The desired output of the AE+AD is $Y=A_{s,r}^*(v^*)$, that is, the same signal as the input signal but without the measurement noise.
 From now on, we denote AE as mapping $\alpha$, and AD as mapping $\beta$.